 Black cohosh has medicinal value

-Black cohosh (Cimicifuga racemorsa) plant is in bloom in Frederick County.
+Black cohosh (Cimicifuga racemosa) plant is in bloom in Frederick County.
 Black cohosh is a perennial herbaceous plant that is found in oak forests, preferring shady conditions.
-(Photo from Mike Kay)

 It will grow to a height of 2 to 3 feet and retain its bloom for nearly a month.
 The cohosh should be in bloom until the middle of July in our area.